openziti/ziti-doc/docusaurus/docs-policies/CONTRIBUTING.md

 ## Code Contributions

 Before a contribution can be accepted there is some bookeeping that needs to occur.
-NetFoundry requires external contributors to sign a Contributor License Agreement (CLA) in order to ensure our products can remain open sourece while still allowing NetFoundry to advance the products forward.
+NetFoundry requires external contributors to sign a Contributor License Agreement (CLA) in order to ensure our products can remain open source while still allowing NetFoundry to advance the products forward.

 ### Contributor License Agreement